emmanuelfwerr/BDM/README.md

     * This will run each of the scripts in each zone sequentially thus completing flow of data from source to final tables
 * `visualize.py` will remain running until Keyboard Interrupt
     * Access http://127.0.0.1:8050/ from your browser to view KPI dashboard

-**Ignore `update_landing.sh`!** ...although it is fully operational and pretty cool, it is part of P1 of this project and unnecessary to run in P2.
-Feel free to take a look inside though!